alecmuffett/ready-made-twitter-searches/raw-searches.md

 ## helper: <foo bar> expands to: "foo bar" OR "FooBar"

-# End-To-End Encryption, Messaging Apps
+# End-To-End Encryption: Apps | twitter accounts for a selection of messaging apps

 "+@briarapp"
 OR "+@element_hq"